fcw1987/group-project/README.md

 ### Group project for Epicodus.
 10/9/2019

-###  By Serrato Touch, Franklin Waggoner, Josh Raglione and Colman Currie
+###  By Serrado Touch, Franklin Waggoner, Josh Raglione and Colman Currie